European Assists King 2025/26: In-form Rashford just one behind leaders

 He then followed up that fine performance with another two assists as Everton defeated Wolves 3-2 at Molineux, with Grealish becoming the first player in the club's history to create multiple goals in consecutive EPL appearances.

-Grealish therefore hits the international break in fine form, and he sits one assist clear of Lille's Felix Correia in the early standings.
+Grealish therefore hit the international break in fine form, and he sat one assist clear of Lille's Felix Correia in the early standings at that stage.

 Most Assists in Europe: Previous Winners